 Ontario Nature management plans guide conservation actions on the nature reserves.
 The management planning process allows Ontario Nature to systematically identify challenges specific to each nature reserve and make informed decisions to meet those management challenges.

 Ontario Nature's management plans are focused on conservation objectives.
 As a result, recommendations often address the challenges of mitigating visitor impact, performing ecological restoration, and safeguarding sensitive ecosystems and habitat for species at risk.

 Management planning also gives Ontario Nature a chance to reach out to nature reserve stewards, neighbours and stakeholders.
 All plans are written with considerable stakeholder consultation.
 If you live near a nature reserve and would like to be involved in the management planning process for that property, please contact Ontario Nature.

-Volunteers are the backbone of Ontario Nature nature reserve system.
-Ontario Nature relies on local stewards who are members of the Nature Network to monitor and care for the reserves.
+Volunteers are the backbone of Ontario Nature's nature reserve system.
+Ontario Nature relies on local stewards who are normally members of the Nature Network to monitor and care for the reserves.
 Stewards 'adopt' a nature reserve and act in partnership with Ontario Nature to help protect and manage the property.

 Without the help of local stewards, Ontario Nature would not be able to monitor the nature reserves or perform ecological protection and restoration projects to the standard we currently do.

 The following nature reserves currently do not have stewards and could use your help!
 If you are located near one of these reserves and are interested in learning more about the nature reserve stewardship, please do not hesitate to contact Ontario Nature.

 - Hay Marsh (District of Algoma)